Kálmán Tisza: Economic reform

 Between 1869 and 1875 (with the establishment of the new Hungarian political system), the Hungarians chose to style their economic system under a French model.
 The problem they encountered was that their current political system was more advanced in comparison to their archaic economic system.
 For example, taxation of the people came in the form of quasi-military campaigns that only raised taxes by 11% (Janos 106), while it embittered the rural population.
 Thus, these 6 years were known as a period of poor management of the economy by a failing government.

+It was chiefly owing to the efforts of Tisza and his party that Austria remained neutral during the Franco-Prussian War.
+His speech on 3 March 1875 led to the resignation of István Bittó's administration and the welding of Deák's followers and the Left-centre into a new party, the Szabadelvü pårt or Free Principles Party, which took office under Béla Wenckheim, whom Tisza succeeded as prime minister on October 2.

-When Tisza came to power in 1875, he consolidated the economy in many ways similar to his power consolidation of the government.
+When Tisza came to power, he consolidated the economy in many ways similar to his power consolidation of the government.
 He initiated tax reforms saving the state from bankruptcy.
 In 1889, Sándor Wekerle became Minister of Finance.
 He collaborated with Tisza to develop a new tax system which focused on taxing the land.
 The success of these reforms were tremendous, even though the land tax increased by 30%, the revenues of the government increased by 330% (Janos 108).
 Between 1880 and 1895, public revenue doubled due to the successful tax reforms.
 Though the Tisza-Wekerle system saved the government from bankruptcy, the tax system proved to be too harsh and eventually prevented the rise of a domestic market for the products produced by Hungary.